Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 After all, not everyone can run a successful discount store like Craigslist.
 That’s why if you want to start selling products for less, you need to understand how people will perceive your offering and what benefits they will consider worth paying a lower price for.

 In this article, we’ll dive deeper into the art of selling discounts.
 We’ll discuss the benefits, psychology, and tools you can use to level up your discount offers.
-Then, we’ll share 13 ways you can write a discount offer that sells.
-Let’s dive deeper into it!
+Then, we’ll share 15 tips and strategies to help you understand how to write a discount offer that sells.

 Are Discounts Effective?

-Do discounts work?
-That’s the million-dollar question for many businesses, and the simple answer is yes.
+Before we answer how to write a discount offer that sells, let’s clarify something more important: do discounts work?
+That’s the million-dollar question for many businesses, and the simple answer is YES!

 By now, you’ve probably heard that in order to win customers’ hearts and minds, you need to offer discounts.
 This makes sense: A happy customer is the best way to keep your competitors at bay.
 But why are discounts effective, exactly?